Why and How: Giving Meaning to Your Photos in 3 Steps – Part 2

 The 2 Ways at Your Disposal to Give Meaning to Your Photos

 To give meaning to your photographs, it is simple.
-You have two ways:
+You have two choices:

 - Either you tell a story.